Reserva de la Biosfera el Cielo

-Squamata, or the scaled reptiles, is the largest recent order of reptiles, including lizards and snakes.
+The Squamata, or the scaled reptiles, are the largest recent order of reptiles, comprising all lizards and snakes.
+With over 9,000 species, it is the second-largest order of vertebrates after the perciform fish.
 Members of the order are distinguished by their skins, which bear horny scales or shields.
 They also possess movable quadrate bones, making it possible to move the upper jaw relative to the braincase.
-This is particularly visible in snakes, which are able to open their mouths very wide to accommodate comparatively large prey.
-They are the most variably-sized order of...
+This is particularly visible in snakes, which are able to...